 Carrying the two tracks of the Liverpool Branch of the West Coast Mainline 23m above the high water mark; the bridge consists of three wrought iron lattice girder spans of 93m.
-Taziker Industrial were awarded the contract to refurbish the soffit areas of the 140 year old structure.
+Taziker was awarded the contract to refurbish the soffit areas of the 140 year old structure.

 The structure was washed and then blasted with iron silicate abrasive to reveal what was under the generations of grime, then the steelwork was dried and detailed inspections were carried out, leading to an inventory of structural and condition led repairs.
 Finally, the team coated the structure in a protective treatment that will ensure the soffit area of the structure will be protected for at least another 25 years.